 The Best Moist Carrot Cake

-This amazing carrot cake is perfect for Easter or anytime of year!
+This amazing carrot cake is perfect for Easter or any time of year!
 With its outstanding balance of sweetness and spice flavours, moist crumb, and velvety cream cheese frosting, this is truly the best carrot cake ever!

-My go to carrot cake can be made into a multi-layered cake, cupcakes or a tray bake.
+My go-to carrot cake can be made into a multi-layered cake, cupcakes or a tray bake.
 And making it from scratch means that you can control what you decide to put in it, allowing you to personalize it to your taste.
 It’s written as I like it best, but you can make adjustments as you like.
 Check out my variations section for suggestions.

 If you decide to give this recipe a try, let me know!
-Leave a comment below and rate it – it’s really helpful to me and the other readers.
-And don’t forget to take a picture and tag it #thegourmetlarder on Instagram.
-I love seeing what you come up with! 🙂
+Leave a comment below and rate it – it’s really helpful to me and other readers knowing what you think!
+And don’t forget to take a picture and tag me @thegourmetlarder or hashtag it #thegourmetlarder on Instagram or Facebook.
+I love seeing what you’ve been baking! 🙂

 RECIPE HIGHLIGHTS